jfparadis/proposal-frozen-realms/refactor-spec-approach.md

 and no methods.

-The ***SourceTextModuleStaticModuleRecord*** is a CyclicStaticModuleRecord.
+The ***SourceTextStaticModuleRecord*** is a CyclicStaticModuleRecord.
 It additionally holds the static information from the [original SourceTextModuleRecord](https://tc39.es/ecma262/#sourctextmodule-record).
 It has the slots
   * [[ECMAScriptCode]] : a ParseNode
   * [[ImportEntries]] : List of ImportEntry records
   * [[LocalExportEntries]] : List of ExportEntry records